naston70/jeremys-it-lab/12-Life.of.a.Packet/life.of.a.packet.md

 R4 sends ARP reply due to the same IP address.
 Sends the MAC back.
 Encapsulates the packet with an Ethernet header.

-R2 receives, deencapsulates and adds the learnt info and forwards the packet with a new header
+R2 receives, de-encapsulates and adds the learned info and forwards the packet with a new header.

+R4 then looks in its Routing table, doesn't find the MAC of PC4 so sends an ARP request.
+PC4 then sends back an ARP reply, providing the information requested.
+(MAC)

+R4 now knows the MAC of PC4 adds the ethernet header and forwards the frame.